obioraigboanusi/obioraigboanusi/README.md

-# Hi there, my name is Obiora - your favourite Front-End Web developer👋
+# Hi there, my name is Obiora - your favourite Software Developer👋

 ## I have fun coding and teaching!!